-The Literary Freedom Project creates free, open spaces for communities to engage with books through weekly discussions and presentations.
-Our programs promote literacy, celebrate the diverse cultures of the Bronx and NYC, and foster community connections through the literary arts and shared histories.
+The Literary Freedom Project creates free, inclusive spaces for communities to connect through books, weekly discussions, and public presentations.
+Our programs celebrate the diverse cultures of the Bronx and New York City while building community through shared stories, dialogue, and the literary arts.

-Since 1998, LFP has focused on books, culture, and education in its initiatives.
-Mosaic, a literary print and online magazine, showcases writers of African descent and provides lesson plans for educators.
-The Mosaic Literary Conference, established in 2002, promotes literature-based creative thinking and knowledge sharing.
-One Book One Bronx, created in 2017, facilitates weekly discussions on gentrification, social justice, women’s empowerment, racial inequality, and more.
+Since 1998, the Literary Freedom Project has centered books, culture, and education in its programming.
+Mosaic, a print and online magazine, highlights writers of African descent and offers lesson plans for educators.
+Launched in 2002, the Mosaic Literary Conference fosters literature-based creativity and professional exchange.
+One Book One Bronx, founded in 2017, hosts weekly book discussions on topics such as gentrification, social justice, women’s empowerment, racial inequality, and more.

 ……………………………………………………..